TritonDataCenter/rfd/rfd/0035/README.md

 various services combined with prototype numbers of logs per request to determine how much additional data this might be.

+Preliminary testing of the sdc-docker zone using the sdc-docker test suite on 19th Dec 2017 (running 1500 tests) in COAL showed a doubling of log file size:

+    -rw-r--r--  1 root root  7,002,769 Dec 18 21:53 docker-testsuite.log
+    -rw-r--r--  1 root root 13,567,770 Dec 18 23:59 docker-testsuite-rfd35.log

 If at some point we determine that this will be too much data to write to disk, we should be able to change the target of the data by adding a separate bunyan log backend that sends the data somewhere other than the disk.
 A previous